SasaOstojic/Geolocation_sport_tracker/README.md

 How to run this application:

 -- Clone this repository
--- Righ click in index.html + 'Open Live Server'
+-- Right click in index.html + 'Open Live Server'